depremneredeoldu/depremneredeoldu-frontend/README.md

 # DepremNeredeOldu: Frontend

 For this project, we used Vanilla JS on the frontend.
+You could clone the repository and test directly on your browser.

 The goal is to visualize the earthquakes in Turkey on map with [MapBox](https://www.mapbox.com).
 The data comes from our API backend that you can take a look in [depremneredeoldu-backend](https://github.com/depremneredeoldu/depremneredeoldu-backend) repository.

 ## Install